abhishekarya1/Hash-Define-myNotes/content/java/func.md

 obj::myFoo

 // 3.
-Calling instance methods of a parameter supplied at runtime String::myBar
+Calling instance methods of a parameter supplied at runtime String::strMethod
-// if we provide a String instance to the method calling it, then it will call myBar on it: x.myBar("foo");
+// if we provide a String instance to the method calling it, then it will call strMethod on it: x.anyFunc("foo");

+//with two params
+StringTwoParameterChecker methodRef = String::startsWith;
+StringTwoParameterChecker lambda = (s, p) -> s.startsWith(p);
+System.out.println(methodRef.check("Zoo", "A")); 	// false

 // 4.
 Constructors
 String::new